akka/akka/akka-docs/rst/intro/getting-started.rst

 --------

 There are several ways to download Akka.
 You can download it as part of the Typesafe Platform (as described above).
-You can download the full distribution with microkernel, which includes all modules.
+You can download the full distribution, which includes all modules.
 Or you can use a build tool like Maven or SBT to download dependencies from the Akka Maven repository.

 Modules
 -------